Delaware Corporation: Everything You Need to Know

 LLC versus Delaware Corporation

-The main difference between an LLC and corporation in Delaware isn't stocks and ownership percentage, but formality.
+The main difference between an LLC and a corporation in Delaware isn't stocks and ownership percentage, but formality.
 In general, corporations in Delaware are much more formal than LLCs.

 LLCs in Delaware are very flexible.
 In comparison, Delaware corporations require resolutions, shareholder meetings, recording and filing of forms to prove meetings, and voting majorities to make decisions.